coalton-lang/coalton/README.md

  2: [ABORT] abort thread (#<THREAD "repl-thread" RUNNING {10013A8003}>)
 ```

+Coalton is currently used in production to build [quantum computing software](https://coalton-lang.github.io/20220906-quantum-compiler/).

+## Getting Started

+> [!WARNING]
-*Coalton has **not** reached "1.0" yet.
+> Coalton has **not** reached "1.0" yet.
 This means that, from time to time, you may have a substandard user experience.
-While we try to be ANSI-conforming, Coalton is currently only tested on SBCL 2.2.x, Allegro CL 10.1.* and Clozure CL 1.21.*.
+While we try to be ANSI-conforming, Coalton is currently only tested on recent versions of SBCL, Allegro CL, and Clozure CL.

-## Getting Started
+>
+> Coalton will **not** be in Quicklisp until it reaches its first stable version.

 **Prepare**: Install [SBCL](http://www.sbcl.org/platform-table.html) (on macOS with Homebrew: `brew install sbcl`).
 Install Quicklisp by following instructions [here](https://www.quicklisp.org/beta/#installation).
 (The step command involving `gpg` is not needed.)
 After installing Quicklisp, you should have a `quicklisp` folder which will make installing Coalton easier.

 **Install**: Clone this repository into a place your Lisp can see (e.g., `~/quicklisp/local-projects/`).
-Coalton is not yet on Quicklisp.

 **Use**: Either run `(ql:quickload :coalton)`, or add `#:coalton` to your ASD's `:depends-on` list.
 Quicklisp will automatically download all of Coalton's dependencies.

 **Test**: Compile the tests with `(ql:quickload :coalton/tests)`, then run the tests with `(asdf:test-system :coalton)`.

-**Learn**: We recommend starting with the [*Intro to Coalton*](docs/intro-to-coalton.md) document, and then taking a peek in the [examples directory](examples/).
+**Learn**: Start with [*Intro to Coalton*](docs/intro-to-coalton.md), and then taking a peek in the [examples directory](examples/).
 It may also be helpful to check out the [introductory blog post](https://coalton-lang.github.io/20211010-introducing-coalton/).

 ## What's Here?